-If you’re currently attempting to lose weight, you might imagine that eating a slice of pie or cake for breakfast would be one of the worst mistakes you could possibly make.
-Surprisingly, a recent study is suggesting exactly the opposite.
+If you are currently following a weight loss program that is considered to be safe, effective, and promote real results, you would probably consider that eating a slice of pie, cake, or some other type of dessert for breakfast would be one of the worst mistakes you could possibly make.
+However, and to the surprise of many nutritionists and weight loss experts, a recently published study is suggesting exactly the opposite.

-The study, conducted by Israel’s Tel Aviv University, indicates that obese individuals may be able to adhere more closely to their diets and sustain weight loss for longer if they eat a breakfast with plenty of carbs, protein and a dessert instead of one with little calories, little carbs and no dessert.
+The study, conducted by Israel’s Tel Aviv University, indicates that overweight and obese individuals may be able to adhere more closely to their weight loss diets and sustain their weight loss results for a longer period of time if they consume a breakfast with plenty of carbohydrates, protein and a dessert instead of a dietary regime that focuses on low calories, low carbohydrates, and no type of dessert.

 Big Sweets for Breakfast = Big Weight Loss Results